Co-de-iT/ProToTypo/README.md

  . adds random points throughout the page
  . creates connections (3 orders of varying thickness according to distance range)

+Notes

+. pdf export is done "old school" and not through a PGraphics

 ______________________________
 ##.:.
 KNOWN BUGS

-none so far (write the one you find here)
+none so far

 ____________________________________________________________________________________________________________________________________
 ##.:.
-IMPLEMENTATIONS
+FUTURE IMPLEMENTATIONS

-. to be implemented here
+. some comments are in Italian only, English translation will be implemented over time . some more examples will be added in the "extra" section